kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

     1. CA bit allowed/disallowed - not allowed.

 1. `kubernetes.io/legacy-unknown`:  has no guarantees for trust at all.
-Some distributions may honor these as client certs, but that behavior is not standard Kubernetes behavior.
+Some distributions may honor these as client certs, but that behavior is non-standard Kubernetes behavior.
   Never auto-approved by {{< glossary_tooltip term_id="kube-controller-manager" >}}.
     1. Trust distribution: None.
 There is no standard trust or distribution for this signer in a Kubernetes cluster.
     1. Permitted subjects - any
     1. Permitted x509 extensions - honors subjectAltName and key usage extensions and discards other extensions.
     1. Permitted key usages - any
     1. Expiration/certificate lifetime - minimum of CSR signer or request.
-Sanity of the time is the concern of the signer.
+The signer is responsible for checking that the certificate lifetime is valid and permissible.
     1. CA bit allowed/disallowed - not allowed.

 {{< note >}}